Universal Paperclips: Themes

 According to Lantz, the game was inspired by the paperclip maximizer, a thought experiment described by philosopher Nick Bostrom and popularized by the LessWrong internet forum, which Lantz frequently visited.
 In the paperclip maximizer scenario, an artificial general intelligence designed to build paperclips becomes superintelligent, perhaps through recursive self-improvement.
-In the worst-case scenario, the AI becomes smarter than humans in the same way that humans are smarter than apes.
+In the worst-case scenario, the AI becomes smarter than humans in the same way that humans are smarter than other apes.
 The goal of making paperclips initially seems banal and harmless, but the AI uses its superintelligence to easily gain a strategic advantage over the human race and effectively takes over the world, as taking over the world is the best way to maximize its goal of building paperclips.
 The AI does not allow humans to shut it down or slow it down once it has a strategic advantage, as that would interfere with its goal of building as many paperclips as possible.
 According to Bostrom, the paperclips example is a toy model: "It doesn't have to be paper clips.
 It could be anything.
 But if you give an artificial intelligence an explicit goal – like maximizing the number of paper clips in the world – and that artificial intelligence has gotten smart enough to the point where it is capable of inventing its own super-technologies and building its own manufacturing plants, then, well, be careful what you wish for."
 A seemingly innocuous goal leads to human extinction, as our bodies are made of matter and so too, it happens, are paperclips.

 Lantz argues that Universal Paperclips reflects a version of the orthogonality thesis, which states that an agent can theoretically have any combination of intelligence level and goal: "When you play a game – really any game, but especially a game that is addictive and that you find yourself pulled into – it really does give you direct, first-hand experience of what it means to be fully compelled by an arbitrary goal."
 While the game often takes narrative license, Eliezer Yudkowsky of the Machine Intelligence Research Institute argues that the core of the game's fundamental understanding of what superintelligence would entail is probably correct: "The AI is smart.
 The AI is being strategic.
 The AI is building hypnodrones, but not releasing them before it’s ready...
 There isn't a long, drawn-out fight with the humans because the AI is smarter than that."

 Lantz states that exponential growth is another strong theme, saying "The human brain isn't really designed to intuitively understand things like exponential growth" but that Paperclips as a clicker game allows users to "directly engage with these numerical patterns, to hold them in your hands and feel the weight of them."

 Lantz was also inspired by Kittens Game, an initially simple videogame that spirals into an exploration of how societies are structured.